Exaltus Academy Lexicon: Volume I

 Definition: The systematic practice of elevating communication with the Divine from a list of demands to a ritual of aromatic worship.
 This lesson teaches that the "smoke" of prayer (the result of the Word meeting the fire of the heart) is what fills the atmosphere of Exaltus Academy, making it uninhabitable for the enemy.

 The GAIA Covenant of Truth (Defined): A sacred bond rooted in the very nature of the Creator, who is Truth.
-It is the commitment of every GAIA member to document righteousness, expose falsehood, and protect the dignity of all human beings by ensuring the truth is never sold or suppressed.
+It is the commitment of every GAIA Sentinels to document righteousness, expose falsehood, and protect the dignity of all human beings by ensuring the truth is never sold or suppressed.
 It is the "Digital Stone" of our Alliance—unchangeable, transparent, and holy.

 A Golden Bowl is useless if it is cold.
 Week 7 requires the heat of devotion to turn the dry resin of your words into the rising smoke of His Glory.